65487123/LxuCache-Client/README.md

      Cluster mode
      new CacheClusterClient(HostAndportList);
-     The parameter is all the master and slave nodes of the server, the client will automatically find all the master nodes and do the negative
-     Load balancing, the usage method is the same as the stand-alone mode, if the master hangs, The client will automatically find the new master node.
+     The parameter is all the master and slave nodes of the server, the client will automatically find all the master nodes and do the negative Load balancing, the usage method is the same as the stand-alone mode, if the master hangs,The client will automatically find the new master node.
      The user will not perceive it.
-Currently does not support runtime increase
-     Add a new master node or delete the original master node (you can add or delete slave nodes)
+Currently does not support adding a new master node or deleting the original master node at runtime (you can add or delete slave nodes)

      3. Realize the connection pool yourself.